Lewis E. Reed: Bribery conviction

 Reed was President of the Board of Alderman of the for a record-long fifteen years.
 However, on May 25, 2022, Reed (along with Jeffrey Boyd and John Collins-Muhammad) were indicted on felony charges by federal grand jury for corruption involving allegedly taking bribes in support for facilitating property tax abatements.
 On June 7, Reed resigned as president effectively immediately.
 An ally of Reed, Joe Vollmer, succeeded him as acting president.
-In August 2022, Reed plead guilty to bribery charges.
+In August 2022, Reed pleaded guilty to bribery charges.
 In December 2022, Reed was sentenced to serve three years and nine months in prison, to be served in a minimum-security camp adjacent to FCI Forrest City in Forrest City, Arkansas.
 Additionally, Reed will be required to pay an $18,500 fine due to his offenses, which include receiving $18,500 in bribe money.
+Reed started serving his prison sentence in Arkansas in January 2023.

 Personal life

 Reed is married to Mary Entrup, a former St. Louis judge.